10 tips: Powerful closing techniques

 For example, “Is there any reason why we can’t proceed with signing the agreement?”

 So that’s my top 10.
-Feel free to add some more using the Comments box below.
 Now, remember to practice before you pick up the phone.

 New Book: Telemarketing kills kittens